* Canadian dlr buoyant after c.bank hints at rate hike

 Investors will also be watching for any fresh details on the central bank's plans for trimming its balance sheet.

-Investors were still cautious, though, viewing the pound as vulnerable to political uncertainty after the shock outcome of last week's election, in which voters denied any party a parliamentary majority.
+Sterling edged up from seven-month lows plumbed the previous day against the euro, though investors were still cautious, viewing the pound as vulnerable to political uncertainty after the shock outcome of last week's elections, in which voters denied any party a parliamentary majority.

-For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.bi z / c m s / ? p a g e I d = l i v e m a r k e t s (Additional reporting by Masayuki Kitano in Singapore,; Editing by Andrew Heavens and Ed Osmond)
+For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.bi z / c m s / ? p a g e I d = l i v e m a r k e t s (Additional reporting by Masayuki Kitano in Singapore; Editing by Andrew Heavens)